Aquarium Algae Control Or Fish Tank Cleaner - All you Need to Know

 Ensure to maintain lighting periods between 9 to 10 hours, which is ideal for the plants.
 Maintain good water circulation and increase phosphate levels if you notice these algae in your planted aquarium.

-5. Blue-Green algae covers everything in a blue-green slimy mat, commonly in the substrate along the front glass of the tank.
+Blue-Green algae cover everything in a blue-green slimy mat, commonly in the substrate along with the front glass of the tank.

 How to control aquarium algae They interfere with the aesthetics and beauty of the tank and flourish when there is a lack of nitrate and excess of ammonia, especially in new tanks.